skson0x6ab/skson0x6ab/README.md

 ## 📓 Recent Release Note

-- 2025.01.14
+- 2025.01.15
-    1. feat(auth): Fix issue auth functionality
+    1. fix(Vue API): Fix issue for used RedeemCode check functionality
-    2. feat(pinia): Change the repository target for validating RedeemCode
+    2. feat(Google Script): Send a request to the Discord Webhook with the new redeem code when a new redeem code is found

 <!--div><a href="https://www.acmicpc.net/user/skson0x6ab"><img src="https://img.shields.io/badge/My_BaekJoon-007BFF?style=flat"/></a></div>
 <!---